 6.)
 Add stakes and urgency.
-Especially if your scene is faltering a little or struggling to find an organic path forward, we can diminish our chances of an enjoyable scenic outcome when we sift or sort through the offers of our scene partners in search of something “good”.
-Remember that really almost any choice can generate a strong and dynamic reaction if we invest sufficiently.
-(I’m looking at the game It’s Tuesday later in the week which models this well.)
+When your scene is faltering a little or struggling to find an organic path forward, we can diminish our chances of an enjoyable dramatic outcome when we sift or sort through the offers of our scene partners in search of something “good. ” Remember that really almost any choice can generate a strong and dynamic reaction if we invest sufficiently.
+(It’s Tuesday, described here, models this approach well.)
 Allowing ourselves to be changed with such gusto can truly serve as a great gift for the scene and is a dynamic way to honor and recognize the contribution of our scene partner.

 The Bigger Picture

 The audience wants to see us go through the door previously unopened, and embrace the choice that is at first glance seemingly implausible.
 Theatrical improv often adopts a competitive frame, particular in the short-form tradition such as in franchises like Theatresports and Comedysportz; however, we must be vigilant as players that this conceit does not infuse our scene work together on stage.
 Performing with “emotional armor” or a stance that is never willing to cede the high ground can become exhausting to perform opposite.